blukatdevelopment/UnchainedWorldsOld/core_edition/classes/inventor.md

 ################################################################################
 ```

-# Scientist
+# Inventor
 You have a habit of looking past limits, be they technical or moral.
 An insatiable curiosity transforms your life into an unending pursuit of knowledge.

 ## Hit points
 Roll 3d4 and add your CON modifier three times(minimum 1HP).
 These are your starting hit points.
 Every time you gain a level, you may roll again and keep the total if it is higher.

 ## Stamina Die size
-The scientist's stamina die is a d4.
+The inventor's stamina die is a d4.

 ## Proficiencies
 | Armor         | Light Armor                                     |